dellius-alexander/tensorflow/README.md

         ```bash
         # The --all option helps remove all packages from the environment named env_name
         conda remove --name env_name --all
-        # or specify a directory
+        # or specify a directory of the installed virtual environment
-        conda remove
+        conda remove my_venv
         ```

     - Create an requirements file of your environment, listing all packages and dependencies.
 Use the file to duplicate your working environment in another project if needed.